1977 - Aged 19 Scott Thorson claims in his palimony lawsuit against Liberace that their affair began here.

 In exchange for his plea, the Riverside D.A.’s Office reduced the charges to meth possession with intent to sell and one charge of theft from a hardware store incident in California’s Coachella Valley.
 He will serve two years in California state prison.

-2012: In his new revised version of events he claims he was 16 when he and Michael first began an affair.
+2012: In his new revised version of events he claims he was 16 when he and Michael first began an affair and is claiming that Jackson had sexually abused him when he was under age.
 He had originally claimed he was 19 when he met Liberace, so he could not have been 16 when he met Michael, as he had only met Michael because of Liberace, as Thorson admitted himself.

 He had also previously claimed in the original 2004 paid for National Enquirer interview where he came up with this story that he’d only met Michael in 1979, when they were both about 21 years old.